-Septoplasty procedure in NYC allows a facial plastic surgeon to realign the wall between the two nostrils – the septum – to achieve balance and symmetry within the two nasal cavities.
+Septoplasty procedure in New York City allows a facial plastic surgeon to realign the wall between the two nostrils – the septum – to achieve balance and symmetry within the two nasal cavities.
 Septoplasty is a surgery to straighten a deviated septum.
 For some NYC patients, the simple act of breathing can be a labored affair.
 Structural irregularities in one or both of the nasal cavities can lead to nasal obstructions that impede airflow.
 The most common irregularity is a deviated septum – a condition where partition between the two nasal cavities does not run straight down the center of the nose.
 The crooked shape contributes to the blockage that prevents open airflow and hinders patient breathing.

 For New York patients with this condition, a septoplasty procedure can correct the problem and return their breathing to normal.